Nauder/walk-assist-front-end/README.md

 # Walk Assist Frontend

-This repository contains the **WIP** code for the frontend of a project aimed at helping blind individuals navigate specific locations on foot, developed as a university class project.
+This repository contains the code for the frontend of a project aimed at helping blind individuals navigate specific locations on foot, developed as a university class project.
 The frontend is developed with React utilizing Next.js for dynamic rendering and Tailwind for styling.